How to Not Be Nervous at a Job Interview

 2. Record yourself answering three typical interview questions using those stories.

-3. Review the recording and mark areas for clarity, pacing, and energy.
+3. Review the recording and mark areas for clarity, pacing and energy.

 4. Do two live mock interviews with a friend or coach, focusing on delivery rather than content.

-This cycle—practice, feedback, micro-adjust—creates progressive, sustainable skill growth.
+This cycle — practice, feedback, micro-adjust — creates progressive, sustainable skill growth.

-When to Seek Personalized Feedback and Coaching
+When To Seek Personalised Feedback And Coaching

 Preparing Materials That Reduce Anxiety